sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 });
 ```

-# JavaScript Browser and DOM - Questions 123-129

 ###  123: What is `localStorage` and `sessionStorage` in JavaScript?

 *  **`localStorage`** stores data permanently until manually cleared - survives browser restarts and tab closures